OncoRNALab/PeakPrime/README.md

 # PeakPrime — MACS2-based 3'end RNA-seq primer design pipeline

-Primer PeakFindR is a Nextflow pipeline that uses **MACS2 peak calling** to identify high-coverage regions in RNA-seq data and designs strand-specific cDNA primers with comprehensive quality control and visualization.
+PeakPrime is a Nextflow pipeline that uses **MACS2 peak calling** to identify high-coverage regions in RNA-seq data and designs strand-specific cDNA primers with comprehensive quality control and visualization.

 ## 🔬 Why Primer PeakFindR?